Apple, Foxconn, and 81 others are accused of using Uighur forced labor

-According to the report, China has relocated over 80,000 Uighurs — a “conservative” estimate — from Xinjiang to work in factories elsewhere in the country, forcing them to take ideological and language classes, while forbidding them from Muslim religious observance, and limiting their movement.
+According to the report, China has relocated over 80,000 Uighurs — a “conservative” estimate — from Xinjiang to work in factories elsewhere in the country, forcing them to take ideological and language classes, while forbidding them from Muslim religious observance and limiting their movement.
 A central government policy known as “Xinjiang Aid” assigns the Uighurs to factories for “vocational training,” with local governments and private brokers receiving per-person fees to organize labor assignments at factories.
 The Uighurs are effectively barred from leaving their jobs to visit their families, and threatened with detention if they refuse their assignments.

 It goes without saying that forced labor is morally repugnant, but it’s also illegal in many countries, subjecting participating businesses to risks of importation bans or mandatory disclosures of related supply chain risks.
 Beyond the basic human rights violations they suffer, forced laborers may face additional punishments — such as detention or being placed in more dangerous jobs — for attempting to escape assigned roles.